Tag archives for Property Law

 Thailand Investment Visa

-The Thai Investment Visa is simply a type of visa which foreigners can obtain by investing a minimum of 10 Million Thai Baht in properties, government or Thai State bonds…
+The Thailand Investment Visa is simply a type of visa which foreigners can obtain by investing a minimum of 10 Million Thai Baht in properties, government or Thai State bonds or as fixed deposit in a Thai Bank Account.

 Thailand Notary Public